eel-brah/PrismPlay/README.md

 # ft_transcendence

-This project has been created as part of the 42 curriculum by <login1>[, <login2>[, <login3>[...]]].
+This project has been created as part of the 42 curriculum by moel-fat, amokhtar, eel-brah, mboughra, muel-bak.

 ## Description

-ft_transcendence (PrismPlay) is a full-stack web application featuring real-time multiplayer Pong, offline Pong modes with AI, an Agar.io-style arena, social features, and player profiles.
+ft_transcendence (PrismPlay) is a full-stack web application featuring real-time multiplayer Pong, offline Pong modes with AI, an Agar.io-style arena, social hub , and player profiles.
 It includes a frontend, backend, and database, runs via Docker, and is compatible with the latest stable Chrome.

-en.subject

 ## Key Features